ajaggoe/fp_project/ASSIGNMENT.md

 It is expected that completing the project will take you approximately 30-40 hours.
-When you have finished the project, you should hand in your final solution via Weblab before **TBA**.
+When you have finished the project, you should hand in your final solution via Weblab before **Wednesday, 13th of April 2022 at 23:59**.
 Detailed instructions for submitting your solution will appear on Weblab some weeks before the deadline.

-# TODO fill in the deadline date

 ## Introducing `jq`